-Urinary incontinence is the uncontrolled leakage of urine from the bladder.
+Urinary incontinence (Female Incontinence) is the uncontrolled leakage of urine from the bladder.
 There are three types of incontinence:

 Urine loss can occur at any age under challenging conditions; however, frequent urine loss with normal activities occurs due to a change in anatomy.
 Physicians refer to this as a “fallen bladder,” which can occur due to child birth or constant straining or lifting.
 Hormone changes may also weaken the bladder and support of the urethra.
 Kegel exercises can be done to gradually increase the strength of the support muscles.
 However, for most patients, Kegel exercises have a limited benefit if done without guidance.

 Causes Of Urinary Incontinence (female incontinence)

 Urinary Incontinence (female incontinence) Treatment Options

 There are treatment options for urinary incontinence.
 As such, those who are experiencing leaks no longer have to suffer or remain embarrassed about their condition.
 Certain treatment options may simply require natural and personal changes at home, while others will call for professional medical care.

 Surgical procedures to support the urethra are done on an outpatient basis with minimal discomfort and recovery.
 Current surgical procedures for bladder leakage are very different from procedures performed even 10 years ago.

 The following treatment options for urinary incontinence are available at Woodlands OBGYN:

 - Lifestyle changes and Diet changes, including decreasing fluids and caffeine intake.
 Weight loss will also help.